-- The treatment of confidential information between members (e.g., the use of nondisclosure agreements); - The treatment of background IP (e.g., any requirements for identifying it or making it available); - The treatment of inventions made under the project (e.g., any requirements for disclosing to the other members, filing patent applications, paying for patent prosecution, and cross-licensing or other licensing arrangements between the members); - The treatment of data produced, including software, under the project (e.g., any publication process or other dissemination strategies, copyrighting strategy or arrangement between members); - Any technology transfer and commercialization requirements or arrangements between the members; - The treatment of any intellectual property issues that may arise due to a change in membership of the consortia or team; and - The handling of disputes related to intellectual property between the members.
+- The treatment of background IP (e.g., any requirements for identifying it or making it available); - The treatment of inventions made under the project (e.g., any requirements for disclosing to the other members, filing patent applications, paying for patent prosecution, and cross-licensing or other licensing arrangements between the members); - The treatment of data produced, including software, under the project (e.g., any publication process or other dissemination strategies, copyrighting strategy or arrangement between members); - Any technology transfer and commercialization requirements or arrangements between the members; - The treatment of any intellectual property issues that may arise due to a change in membership of the consortia or team; and - The handling of disputes related to intellectual property between the members.

-12. SUBJECT INVENTION UTILIZATION REPORTING
+11. SUBJECT INVENTION UTILIZATION REPORTING